Colourful Northern India

 Enjoy a welcome dinner.

-O/N The Metropolitan or similar including breakfast, lunch and dinner.
+O/N The Metropolitan or similar (Including lunch & dinner)

 DAY 02: NEW DELHI

-Our full day guided sightseeing tour today introduces you to the modern simplicity of New Delhi.
+Your full-day guided sightseeing tour today introduces you to the modern simplicity of New Delhi.
 It is the capital of India and is situated in the north-central part of the country on the western bank of the Yamuna River, adjacent to and just south of Old Delhi.
-Our tour today covers Qutab Minar, Ghandi House Museum, Humayun’s Tomb and India Gate.
+Your tour today covers Gandhi House Museum and Humayun’s Tomb.

-O/N The Metropolitan or similar including breakfast and lunch.
+O/N The Metropolitan or similar (Including breakfast & lunch)

 About Jaipur

-O/N Hotel Ramada or similar including breakfast, lunch and dinner.
+O/N Hotel Ramada or similar (Including breakfast, lunch & dinner)

-O/N Hotel Ramada or similar including breakfast, lunch and festive Holi dinner.
+O/N Hotel Ramada or similar (Including breakfast, lunch & dinner)

 Morning drive towards Bharatpur.
-On arrival, we visit the ancient stepwell at Chand Baori, dating back to the 9th century.
-Following our visit to the stepwell we enjoy lunch at our hotel, before checking in.
+En route, visit the ancient stepwell at Chand Baori, dating back to the 9th century.

 About Bharatpur

-Afternoon visit to Keoladeo Ghana National Park, a UNESCO World Heritage Site, where we’ll enjoy a leisurely bicycle rickshaw ride through the park while birdwatching.
+Afternoon visit to Keoladeo Ghana National Park, a UNESCO World Heritage Site, where you’ll enjoy a leisurely bicycle rickshaw ride through the park while birdwatching.

-O/N Laxmi Vilas Palace or similar including breakfast, lunch and dinner.
+O/N Laxmi Vilas Palace or similar (Including breakfast, lunch & dinner)

-Today we make our way to Agra, visiting Fatehpur Sikri en route.
+Today you make your way to Agra, visiting Fatehpur Sikri en route.
 This was the former imperial capital of the great Mughal emperor Akbar.
 Built between 1569 and 1585, it has been deserted for more than four centuries, abandoned in 1600 due to a meagre supply of water.

 About Agra

-Late afternoon we enjoy a golf cart ride to the legendary Taj Mahal, the most extravagant monument ever built for love.
-Here you will receive a guided explanation, then free time to enjoy the romantic sunset.
+Early this morning, you will make your way to the legendary Taj Mahal, the most extravagant monument ever built for love.
+Here you will receive a guided explanation, then free time to enjoy the romantic setting.

-This evening you are in for a treat as we enjoy a musical show about the story of the Taj Mahal.
+The afternoon is spent at leisure, and this evening you are in for a treat as you enjoy a musical show about the story of the Taj Mahal.

-O/N Grand Mercure or similar including breakfast, lunch and dinner.
+O/N Grand Mercure or similar (Including breakfast & lunch)

-This morning after breakfast, we travel by express train to Jhansi and drive onward to Orchha.
-Situated on the banks of the River Betwa, Orchha is set amongst a wonderful complex of well-preserved 16th century temples and palaces, that you will explore this afternoon.
+This morning, after breakfast, you travel by express train to Jhansi and drive onward to Orchha.
+Situated on the banks of the River Betwa, Orchha is set amongst a wonderful complex of well-preserved 16th-century temples and palaces, which you will explore this afternoon.

 About Orchha

 Filled with ancient buildings, casting long and imposing shadows across the land, Orchha is a historical village that has maintained a strong cultural identity and is representative of what the Mughal Empire once was.
-The town was founded in 1531 by Rudra Pratap Singh and it sits on the banks of the Betwa River, which splits in to 7 channels in this precise location.
+The town was founded in 1531 by Rudra Pratap Singh, and it sits on the banks of the Betwa River, which splits into 7 channels in this precise location.
 With its faded grandeur and sleepy atmosphere, Orchha is a beautiful destination for anyone who wants a change of scenery, some time to relax and to travel back in time to when legend and mystery pervaded every corner of life.
 One of the most prominent structures in Orchha is the eponymous Orchha Fort.
-It houses numerous temples and palaces including the impressive Raj Mahal and Rai Parveen Mahal.
-While some of the buildings within show notable signs of wear and tear, the exquisiteness of them is just as overpowering as it must have been when they were first constructed.
+It houses numerous temples and palaces, including the impressive Raj Mahal and Rai Parveen Mahal.
+While some of the buildings within show notable signs of wear and tear, their exquisiteness is just as overpowering as it must have been when they were first constructed.
 The Jhansi Fort is slightly smaller yet equally worth visiting, if only for the fascinating museum located in its interior.

-Today the afternoon is at leisure.
-Late afternoon the group get together for the walk to the river for the sunset pictures over the cenotaphs.
+You visit the Orchha Fort, and in the late afternoon, the group gather for a walk to the river for sunset pictures over the cenotaphs.

-O/N Hotel Amar Mahal or similar including breakfast, lunch and dinner.
+O/N Hotel Amar Mahal or similar (Including breakfast, lunch & dinner)

 Perhaps the holiest city in India, Varanasi, also known as the city of Shiva, is one of the oldest cities on earth, situated on the banks of the holy River Ganges.